brendancohan/PathofTrading/README.md

 > **WARNING:** An LLM was used to assist in this tool.
-Trigger warning for things like stupid redundant token wasting emojis in the installation script for example.
+Trigger warning for things like stupid redundant token wasting emojis in the installation script.

 # Path of Trading v1.0